datajoint/dj-python-101/README.md

-# dj-python-101
-Reference tutorial notebooks for DataJoint (under active development - October 2019)
+(under active development - October 2019)

 # DataJoint-Python 101

 Welcome.
-These reference tutorial notebooks present all basic concepts for working with DataJoint in Python.
+These reference tutorial notebooks present all basic concepts for working with [DataJoint in Python](https://github.com/datajoint/datajoint-python)

 DataJoint is a tool for managing shared computational workflows with scientific data.